 Now you might wonder how you can help yourself prepare for hiking here when you probably don’t have access to such high elevations for training.
 Fortunately, there are things you can do to improve your own stamina and also help prevent injuries on your hike.

 After seeing an orthopedic doctor, I found out that my knees had just been overused for too many years.
-My cartilage hadn’t been torn as I suspected, but rather my strong quadricep (thigh) muscles had pulled my knee caps toward the outside of my leg and gotten worn down, so surgery was not a viable option.
-I tried the various exercises that my doctor had recommended, but my knees were not improving.
+My cartilage hadn’t been torn as I suspected, but rather my strong quadricep (thigh) muscles had pulled my knee caps outwards and become warn, so surgery was not a viable option.
+I tried the various exercises that my doctor had recommended but my knees were not improving.
 I started getting a panicky feeling that I wasn’t going to be able to backpack ever again.
-And those that know me know that is a HUGE part of my joy of living.
+Those that know me know that is a HUGE part of my joy of living.

 Then one day I was reading about the benefits of rebounding exercise.
 Rebounding is jumping on one of those small trampolines that you will find in many gyms these days.
 One of the many benefits of exercising on a mini-trampoline is the minimal impact upon one’s knees and hips.

-Well, I decided to give it a try and purchased a cheap one just to get an idea if it was something that might work for me.
+I decided to give it a try and purchased a cheap one just to get an idea if it was something that might work for me.
 I immediately fell in love with it!
-My knees didn’t hurt doing it, and within a couple of weeks, my knees were actually feeling better than they had in over a year!
-I enjoyed it and felt so much better overall that I did some research and purchased a gym-quality ReboundAIR trampoline from The American Institute of Reboundology (yes, that’s really what they call their company).
+My knees didn’t hurt doing it, and within a couple of weeks my knees were actually feeling better than they had in over a year!
+I enjoyed it and felt so much better overall that I did some research and purchased a gym-quality mini trampoline.
 I cannot describe how much better the pro quality equipment is over the cheaper stuff.
 But I have always been a true believer that you get what you pay for; just as I’ve been saying all along about backpacking equipment!
-The ReboundAIR rebounder has so much more bounce in the springs and material than the less expensive models, which makes a huge difference in how well you bounce—and how fun it is to bounce!
-To find out some of the benefits of rebounding, visit this page listing 33 Ways the Body Responds to Rebounding.

-That is remains so enjoyable means that I rebound daily.
+That it remains so enjoyable means that I jump often.
 I can do it in front of the television, and since the bounding is so quiet, you don’t have to blast the volume of your TV or stereo.
 And the benefits have gone way beyond making my knees feel better.
-My hiking stamina is excellent when I train regularly before a hike, and I just plain feel a lot better!
+My hiking stamina is excellent when I train regularly before a hike, and I just plain feel better!
 I find the most effective way to strengthen my knees and get the aerobic workout is by running in place on the trampoline, lifting my knees parallel to the floor.

 Another good way to train for hiking the Canyon by running up and down bleachers, subways, or long stairways.
 It’s even better if you wear a backpack carrying some substantial weight inside—perhaps a bag of dog food or kitty litter.